 This is the street I live in in Tokyo.
 When I left the house at 10am this morning there wasn’t a cloud in the sky.
 The neighbourhood was silent, bar a few birds singing and the clip-clop of this lady’s traditional wooden shoes as she shuffled down the street.
-I must have walked up and down this street over a thousand times, but after not having done so for ten months, it was good to do so once again.
+I must have walked up and down this street over a thousand times, but I always spot something new.
 Here are some photos I took on the short 100-metre walk to go get some breakfast.

 At this time of the morning, the sun always hits this little house at the end of a T junction at the top of my street.
 This image pretty much sums up suburban Tokyo: the plant pots, the bicycle, the faded paint.